 In the meantime,

-• Our newer Flats Nation YouTube Channel can be found by clicking here.
+Our newer Flats Nation YouTube Channel can be found by clicking here.
 Share our videos with family and friends if you find them entertaining and educational!
-Dave has advised me of some great guests in the works on a wide range of topics and product coverage soon.
+We have some great guests in the works on a wide range of topics and product coverage soon.

 Tight Lines, and God Bless!